Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS

+The star selection is made up of the positive instances of \Euclid selected (\texttt{star\_candidate\_euclid}, \citetalias{Q1-SP027}), DESI-selected \citep[SPECTYPE=STAR,][]{DESI-2024AJ....168...58D}, and \textit{Gaia}-selected stars.
 Due to the assumptions made for this method, the incidental capture of stars within our classifications is an expected outcome.
 The near-perfect recall shows that our classifier is able to capture stars well.
-This performance is beneficial when attempting to capture a high purity galaxy sample as discussed in the previous section.
+This performance is beneficial when attempting to capture a high-purity galaxy sample, as was discussed in the previous section.
 However, as other works such as \citet{Q1-SP027} have shown, there are metrics to mitigate the contamination of stars.
-This is shown in practise by the high precision, highlighting how we are able to isolate this star selection from other point-like sources.

-However, a significant number of stars are likely to remain in our sample.
-Therefore, for all subsequent selections, we apply the cut \texttt{phz\_star\_prob\_phz\_class}$< 0.3$, to predictions of all classifiers to minimise the contamination of stellar sources.
+As a significant number of stars are likely to remain in our sample, for all subsequent selections we applied the cut \texttt{phz\_star\_prob\_phz\_class}$< 0.3$ to predictions of all classifiers to minimise the contamination of stellar sources.